 Boat Charter in Southampton

 Southampton has long been home to commercial shipping in the UK.
 One of England’s busiest ports it comes into its own when talking cruise passenger numbers.
 Ships such as the Titanic have set sail from Southampton with many becoming household names.
-The Queen Elizabeth, The Queen Mary and as already mentioned, the Titanic.
-Thankfully these days ships return back safely with their passengers and the ships orchestra isn’t called upon to entertain passengers as they queue for lifeboats.
+The Queen Elizabeth, The Queen Mary, Royal Caribbean’s Anthem of the Seas and vessels from the likes of MSC and Princess Cruises regularly depart full of people.

 As a busy cruise terminal – Southampton is often referred to as the London cruise terminal, it sees a vast number of passengers throughout the course of a year with many choosing to stay for a night prior to embarking on their trip.
 There is plenty to do in the city with much of the activity close by where the ships dock.
 Indeed we can berth up in the heart of the port in amongst the cruise ship berths so visiting Southampton during your charter works well.

 As a shopping destination Southampton’s largest venue would have to be West Quay.
-A short walk or free hop on the bus from our berth on the town quay, West Quay is home to a number of well known shops and outlets.
+A short walk or hop on the bus from either Ocean Village or the Town Quay marina, West Quay is home to a number of well known shops and outlets.
 There is also a large retail park to the rear of West Quay.